n-r-w/knowledgegraph-mcp/README.md

 ### Step 2: Choose Your Database

-**SQLite (Recommended for beginners - No setup needed):**
+**SQLite (Default - No setup needed):**
 - No database installation required
 - Database file created automatically in `{home}/.knowledge-graph/`
-- Perfect for personal use
+- Perfect for personal use and most scenarios
+- **This is the default backend**

 **PostgreSQL (For advanced users):**
 - Install PostgreSQL on your system
 - Create a database: `CREATE DATABASE knowledgegraph;`
-- Better for production use
+- Better for production use with multiple concurrent users

 ### Step 3: Configure client